rundeck/docs/docs/manual/node-steps/sensu.md

 : This is the check you want to delete a silence entry from.
 If you set your API URL and API key in the project/framework settings prior to creating the job, there will be a list of checks that you currently have in Sensu for you to choose from.

 - **API URL**
-: This is the endpoint that needs to be hit in order to get the checks for a specific account.
+: This is the endpoint that needs to be hit in order to silence an entry.
 For example, `http://sensu:8080/api/core/v2/namespaces/default`

 - **API Key**
-: This is the API key for the account with the check that you would like to get information about.
+: This is the API key for the account with the silence entry to delete.

 ## Sensu / Event / Create